 Traditionally, pasties were filled with uncooked meat and a handful of vegetables.
 Now, with the recipe global, chefs from all walks of life have come up with increasingly daring and exotic fillings for the pasty.

 Stack your filling over half of the circle of your pastry, then fold the pastry layer over to create a semi-circle.
 Finally, crimp the edges together to seal the package and create that iconic Cornish pasty look.
-Once baked, enjoy the wonderful texture and rich flavor fusing into that world-famous Cornish pasty tasting experience.
+Once baked, enjoy the wonderful texture and rich flavor fusing into that world-famous Cornish pasty-tasting experience.

 You’ve probably heard the phrase ‘tea and crumpets’ when talking about British food.
 Crumpets are a delicious little delicacy and have been enjoyed throughout the UK for centuries.

 Their unique shape comes from cooking them in a griddle with a ring.
-This gives them a flat top with lots of holes, and that beloved spongey texture.
+This gives them a flat top with lots of holes and that beloved spongey texture.
 The holes allow all kinds of delicious sauces or foods to melt or pool within the crumpet.

 Many Brits like to butter their scones, but the now world-famous recipe involves a combination of clotted cream and a fruit-based jam.
-The combination of a soft, fruity taste and texture against the baked bed of scone is a taste to truly behold.
+The combination of a soft, fruity taste and texture against the baked bed of a scone is a taste to truly behold.